okdistribute/node-rest-parser/readme.md

 # API

 #### RestParser(model)
 Instantiates the parser with a given model.
-The model needs to

 The model object should have the following method signature: model#put(data, opts, cb)